oshest43/Snippets/README.md

 # sas-snippets
-A collection of short SAS programs and code snippets
+A collection of short programs and code snippets in SAS